benc-uk/nodejs-demoapp/readme.md

 # Node.js - Demo Web Application
 This is a simple Node.js web app using the Express framework and EJS templates.
-It has been designed with cloud demos in mind, to show things like auto scaling in Azure and Application Insights monitoring
+It has been designed with cloud demos & containers in mind, to demonstrate capabilities such as auto scaling in Azure and Application Insights monitoring

 Based on the standard express-generator template with EJS views e.g. `express --git --view=ejs` but has been enhanced with Bootstrap, FontAwesome and App Insights.

 The app has four basic pages accessed from the top navigation menu:
  - **INFO** - Will show some system & runtime information, and will also display if the app is running from within a Docker container.
+ - **TOOLS** - Some tools useful in demos, such a forcing CPU load (for autoscale demos), and error pages for use with App Insights
  - **WEATHER** - Gets the location of the client page (with HTML5 Geolocation).
 The resulting location is used to fetch a weather forecast from the [Dark Sky](http://darksky.net) weather API.
 The results are show using animated [Skycons](https://darkskyapp.github.io/skycons/).
 The has the added bonus of allowing you to see dependency calls (out to external APIs) when monitored by App Insights.
 Dark Sky API key needs to be provided, see configuration below
- - **CPU LOAD** - Simply runs a lot of maths calcs in a loop to max the CPU, can be used to trigger auto-scaling rules and other monitoring scenarios
  - **TODO** - This is a small todo/task-list app which uses MongoDB as a database.
-Enable this when demo'ing App Insights to show a more complete and real application. *Note.* this view only appears when configured, see configuration below
+Enable this when demo'ing App Insights to show a more complete and real application. *Note.* this view only appears when `MONGO_CONNSTR` is configured, see configuration below

 ![screen](https://user-images.githubusercontent.com/14982936/43461431-674d705e-94cb-11e8-9633-00331d17c953.png)
 ![screen](https://user-images.githubusercontent.com/14982936/43461432-676b34f4-94cb-11e8-87cd-2abbf17a1c3d.png)